stimm-ai/stimm/docs/developer/architecture-overview.md

 ## Data Flow

-For a detailed step‑by‑step description of the audio‑to‑audio pipeline, see [Data Flow](data-flow.md).
+For a detailed step-by-step description of the audio-to-audio pipeline, see [Data Flow](data-flow.md).

 ## Deployment